vcvpaiva/LuizCarlosPereira/README.md

 # Luiz Carlos Pereira

-a place to collect pdfs from the work of Luiz Carlos Pereira
+a place to collect pdfs from the work of Luiz Carlos Pereira.

+some publications and slides can be found in [Slides](0.

 ## List of Publications